cfrm17/volInterpolation/README.md

 The market practice to this issue (also named as the volatility skews) has yielded a general approach: link implied volatilities to strikes.
 Now, some brokers provide 3-D matrix as an indicative volatility level for different strikes.

 This note describes how to utilize broker’s information to get strike-adjusted implied volatility for general terms.
-The implied volatility surface is important for valuing derivatives, such as callables (see https://finpricing.com/lib/EqCallable.html)
+The implied volatility surface is important for valuing derivatives.

 This is a matrix of at-the-money swaption volatilities with rows at different option terms, and columns of swap tenors.
 Table 1 shows one example of this matrix.
 Notice that the first tenor is 3-month, which represents 3-month forward volatility.